MethanePowered/MethaneKit/Apps/07-ParallelRendering/README.md

 ```

 `RenderCubesRange(...)` method is executed in parallel threads, each execution for a separate range of cube instances.
-Per-cube program bindings are bound to render pipeline with a special `bindings_apply_behavior` bit mask.
+Per-cube program bindings are bound to the render pipeline with a special `bindings_apply_behavior` bit mask.
 This mask is used to apply constant bindings only once per command list and retain resources for the first binding instance,
-which is done to reduce unnecessary operations during repeated resource bindings.
-After that cube instance is drawn
+which reduces unnecessary operations during repeated resource bindings.
+After that, the cube instance is drawn with a simple
-with a simple `DrawIndexed` draw-call.
+`DrawIndexed` draw call.

 ```cpp
 void ParallelRenderingApp::RenderCubesRange(const rhi::RenderCommandList& render_cmd_list,